jburgy/jburgy.github.io/docs/_posts/2025-10-16-veg-o-matic.md

 issue to [Replace Web SQL](https://github.com/jburgy/data-grid/issues/1) on the Spring Equinox.
-You see, Chrome finally did [deprecate and remove Web SQL](https://developer.chrome.com/blog/deprecating-web-sql) as ~~promised~~ threatened.
-And just the little spark that set `data-grid` apart was estinguished.
-However, a great many things happened on the Web during that time.
+You see, Chrome finally did [deprecate and remove Web SQL](https://developer.chrome.com/blog/deprecating-web-sql) as ~~threatened~~ promised.
+And just like that, lthe little spark that set `data-grid` apart was estinguished.
+However, a great many things happened to the Web during that time.
 Most importantly, [WebAssembly](https://webassembly.org/) democratized embedding non-web software in web browsers.
 Much to their credit, the SQLite maintainers decided to offer an official [WASM port](https://sqlite.org/wasm) of their awesome product.

 [`@sqlite.org/sqlite-wasm`](https://www.npmjs.com/package/@sqlite.org/sqlite-wasm)
-brought `data-grid` from the brink.
+brought `data-grid` back from the brink.
 I should also say that its [Promise-based Wrapper](https://sqlite.org/wasm/doc/trunk/api-worker1.md#promiser) is much less quirky that the old Web SQL API.
 That first step was the easy part.
-The heavy lift comes from the fact that I insist on embedding a demo in this blog post.
+The heavy lift came from the fact that I insisted on embedding a demo in this blog post.
 For better or worse, I really liked how the most recent iteration of the [What, python, slow?]({% post_url 2022-03-12-what-python-slow %}) post turned out: using [`JupyterLite`](https://jupyterlite.readthedocs.io/).
-Had I known how much additional worked it would have created, I might have chosen a different approach.
+Had I known how much additional worked it would have created, I might have chosen a simpler approach.
 (Nah, who am I kidding, since when do I do these because they're easy)

 2019 `data-grid` also came as an incredibly clunky custom